-This article does not apply to an employer with respect to the employment of aliens IMMIGRANTS outside any state or to a religious corporation, association, educational institution or society with respect to the employment of individuals of a particular religion to perform work
+This article does not apply to an employer with respect to the employment of aliens IMMIGRANTS outside any state or to a religious corporation, association, educational institution or society with respect to the employment of individuals of a particular religion to perform work connected with the carrying on by such CONTINUATION OF THE corporation, association, educational institution or society of its activities.

 Sec.
-35. Section 43-210, Arizona Revised Statutes, is amended to read:
+34. Section 43-210, Arizona Revised Statutes, is amended to read: